 ✔ Monitor Pump Performance (use vibration sensors).

-4. How to Detect Cavitation Early
+4. How to Detect Cavitation Early-:

 Noise & Vibration Analysis (ultrasonic sensors help detect bubble collapse).